husobee/husobee.github.io/_posts/2016-01-27-golang-tls.markdown

 title: "Golang HTTPS Hello Exchange Hook"
 date: 2016-01-27 08:00:00
 categories: golang tls
+description: "Logging client TLS cipher suites and User-Agents in Go by hooking http.Server's ConnState to inspect the handshake."
 ---

 I was asked recently to log all client cipher suite capabilities as well as the User-Agent.
 I mean, come on,